 All sites operated by our program are licensed with the Department of Human Services.

 Home – Based: Home-based educators travel, weekly, to the homes of enrolled pregnant women and homes with children ages Birth – 3 years of age.
 Additionally, there is a socialization event at the center nearest the family, every two weeks.
-Home-based services are offered all year in Fillmore, Houston, Mower and Steele counties.
+Home-based services are offered all year in Fillmore, Houston, Mower and Winona counties.
 Read more about Head Start Services.

 (Use this application for this upcoming school year.)